alopez/alopez.github.com/email.md

   on this page.

 Are you a (former) PhD / MSc / UG thesis student or employee in need of a reference?
 : I would love to help!
-Please email <alopez@inf.ed.ac.uk>, and provide as much detail as you can about the position and your application.
+Please email <alopez@ed.ac.uk>, and provide as much detail as you can about the position and your application.
 I'd appreciate as much advance notice as you can give me.